robertocolabene/BBModules/README.md

 # BBModules

 ### Version
 That's a free alpha version.
+This kind of Modded VCO will remain free, most of the functions to add will be included in the complete version.

 ### To do
 -rename some functions<br>